 Using Pinterest Images on a Blog – The Dirty Truth!

 Nothing is fun about reading a wall of text, so adding images, videos, charts, and quotes to a blog can make it fun!
-You may not know that adding images incorrectly to a blog, can slow it down and hurt your SEO and rankings.

-You can add your own images from Pinterest to your blog and if it’s not your own, it’s best to ask for permission.
+You can add your own images from Pinterest to your blog, and if it’s not your own, it’s best to ask for permission.

 Lastly, I’ll share the #1 way to use Pinterest to grow a Blog.